MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 If number is going down, meaning the buffer is loading with data;if number is going up, application on the client or the server side is opening up new resource for that connection.
 ```

-window size itself cannot be larget than 65535 bytes. but there is multiplier of course called **scale factor**.
+window size itself cannot be larget than 65535 bytes. but there is multiplier of course called **scale factor**. which helps us to calculate the real window size.